 How to Measure Entity Resolution Rate: A Framework for CMOs

 Machine Relations, the category Jaxon Parrott coined, depends on entity quality.
 If AI engines cannot resolve your company, founder, product, and publication into the same graph, they will not recommend you reliably.
-Start with the Machine Relations glossary, then compare the measurement model in Jaxon Parrott’s share of citation article.

 What entity resolution rate measures